Reading Time: 5 minutes

 When prostate cancer does cause symptoms, it’s often in more advanced stages and may include persistent bone pain, unexplained weight loss, or significant changes in urinary or bowel function.
 However, by this stage, treatment options may be more limited.

-When prostate cancer is detected early, patients typically have more treatment options available.
+When prostate cancer is detected early, patients typically have significantly more treatment options available.
 For men diagnosed with localised cancer, treatments like focal therapy aim to target only the affected area while preserving healthy tissue.
 Research suggests this approach may help reduce the risk of side effects such as incontinence or erectile dysfunction compared to more extensive treatments.

 Prostate-specific antigen (PSA) blood test